Ran1d/electrodialysis-batch-model/README.md

 - **Linear model**: constant salt removal rate (`dC/dt = constant`)
 - **Exponential model**: removal rate proportional to remaining concentration (`dC/dt ∝ C`)

-This project was prepared as a self‑directed preparatory study for a PhD application at the **University of Twente** (Membrane Science and Technology group).

 ## Objective